HarshVathare/RabbitMQ-Learning/README.md

 # RabbitMQ-Learning
-I am created this Repo for Learning purpose
+I am created this Repo for Learning purpose and i build email sending service by using MailGun Platform